Medical expert of the article

 Complications and consequences

 Cavernous sinus thrombosis can cause many complications.
-It should be borne in mind that the earlier the patient seeks a doctor and begins to take treatment, the less likely there will be adverse consequences.
-Early consequences include heart attack, cerebral edema, and focal seizures.
-[22] Among the long-term consequences, the following most often occur:
+It is important to remember that the sooner the patient sees a doctor and begins treatment, the less likely it is that adverse effects will occur.
+Early effects include heart attack, cerebral edema, and focal seizures. [ 22 ] The most common long-term effects include:

-- serous inflammation of the arachnoid meninges (arachnoiditis);
+- serous inflammation of the arachnoid membrane (arachnoiditis);

 - deterioration of vision;